ocaml-flambda/flambda-backend/jane/doc/extensions/_01-stack-allocation/reference.md

 Error: This expression is not an allocation site.
 ```

-Most OCaml types can be stack-allocated, including records, variants,
+Most OxCaml types can be stack-allocated, including records, variants,
 polymorphic variants, closures, boxed numbers and strings.
 However, certain
 values cannot be stack-allocated, and will always be on the GC heap,
 including: